 It wasn’t surprising that the New York Jets drafted a quarterback.
 But it was shocking that Geno Smith, who was regarded by many as the top quarterback in the draft, fell into New York’s lap with the 39th overall pick in the second round.

 The Jets reportedly liked Smith enough to consider him for the No. 13 overall pick.
 New York ended up taking former Missouri defensive tackle Sheldon Richardson, who was higher on its board.
 As luck would have it, New York’s top quarterback was still available on Day 2.
 The Jets made calls to try to move up, but that was unnecessary.
-Smith continued his surprising free fall until the Jets turned in their card at No. 39.
+Smith continued his surprising free-fall until the Jets turned in their card at No. 39.

-Not only is Smith New York’s quarterback of the future, but he could also be its quarterback of the present.
+Not only is Smith New York’s quarterback of the future, he could be its quarterback of the present.
 The Jets could consider releasing incumbent starting quarterback Mark Sanchez, but I would be surprised given his guaranteed salary of $8.25 million and the potential cap hit of $17.15 million over the next two years.

 FILE IT AWAY

 New England also made its most surprising pick in the third round in Rutgers safety Duron Harmon, who was projected to be a late-round pick.
-This move is reminiscent of the second-round pick of Tavon Wilson in 2012.
+This move is reminiscent of the second-round pick Tavon Wilson in 2012.
 Wilson also was a projected late-round pick and played well as a rookie with four interceptions.
 Keep an eye on how Belichick’s under-the-radar picks like Harmon and Collins develop in 2013.